-The design of the development should incorporate the safeguarding of land as part of the re-aligned B4009 in accordance with SODC's emerging local plan.
-Land should also be safeguarded for the possible future expansion of Watlington Primary School and Icknield Community College
+The design of the development should incorporate land required to safeguard a route for a re-aligned B4009 in accordance with the emerging SODC Local Plan 2033.
+Land should also be safeguarded for the possible future expansion of Watlington Primary School and Icknield Community College if this is not available elsewhere.

-It is also expected that proposals will be made to demonstrate how SuDs systems will be provided.
+It is also expected that proposals will be made to demonstrate how sustainable drainage systems (SuDs) will be provided.

-The provision of plots for self-build is encouraged in view of the strong level of interest demonstrated in the Watlington Housing Survey (2016).
+The provision of plots for self-build is encouraged in view of the strong level of interest demonstrated in the Watlington Housing Survey (WNDP 6).
 Support will be given for a small number of plots which could be offered for a limited period of time.
+This is in line with the Housing White Paper and Policy H12 in the emerging SODC Local Plan 2033.

-7.6 Windfall sites and other opportunities
+6.6 Windfall sites and other opportunities

-Figure 13: Sites D and E
+Figure 15: Sites D and E